Ascend/ascend-hccl-controller/README.md

 CEPHFS_USER: ""
 # cephfs key. can not be empty if "STORAGE_TYPE" is "CEPHFS"
 CEPHFS_KEY: ""

+# kube-vip ip address, can not be empty if [master_backup] is not empty
+KUBE_VIP: ""
-# cephfs request storage. can not be zero if "STORAGE_TYPE" is "CEPHFS"
+# kube-vip interface, can not be empty if [master_backup] is not empty
-CEPHFS_REQUEST_STORAGE: "0Gi"
+KUBE_INTERFACE: ""

 # mindx k8s namespace
 K8S_NAMESPACE: "mindx-dl"